Coregonus fontanae: Distribution

 This species is restricted to the Großer Stechlinsee (also called Lake Stechlin), near the town of Stechlin in the north of Brandenburg state in Germany.
 Lake Stechlin is a deep, cool, chalky, oligotrophic lake of recent glacial origin.
 Lake Stechlin has an area of 4.3 km2 and reaches a maximum depth of 68 m and a mean depth of 22.8 m.
 In Lake Stechlin, this species and the vendace (Coregonus albula) make up 95 percent of the fish biomass.
-Lake Stechlin is part of Stechlin-Ruppiner Land Nature Park, and there are no threats to this species, so it is listed as Least Concern by the IUCN Red List.
+Lake Stechlin is part of Stechlin-Ruppiner Land Nature Park.
+The IUCN Red List considers the species to be Critically Endandgered.

 Ecology

 Stechlin ciscoes feed primarily on cladocerans and copepods.
 They are found throughout the lake, though they are generally pelagic in cool, deep water.
 They differ little in dietary preferences from the sympatric vendace, but they differ substantially in habitat.
 They live to be four to five years old, and spawn in the spring, unlike the vendace.
 They have been found to have a reduced metabolic rate as an adaptation to their habitat.